ccjmne/blog/content/posts/moreutils-vipe-infe.md

 rm $MAIL
 ```

+There you go, all in a few lines of shell scripting, while you're out
+and about surfing the command line.
+Spawn it in a <abbr title="Terminal
+multiplexer">`tmux`</abbr> pop-up and start spamming to your heart's content,
+barely interrupting your flow long enough to personalise the e-mail.
 Fantastic!

-But it gets better: you can have it part of a very
+But it gets better: you can integrate it right inside an outright
 [pipeline](https://en.wikipedia.org/wiki/Pipeline_(Unix)).

 ## More friendliness with `moreutils`